 - APA Style: The official style of the American Psychological Association, mainly used for research papers within the social sciences.

-- Chicago Style: Mainly used for research papers within business, history, and fine arts.
+- Chicago Manual of Style: Mainly used for research papers within business, history, and fine arts.
 One main component of Chicago style is the use of footnotes throughout the paper — referring readers to the bibliography of the paper.

 - MLA Style: MLA stands for the Modern Language Association.
 This style is designed to guide student research papers and is one of the most commonly used styles in academia.
 It mainly concerns itself with writing mechanics, like quotation, punctuation, and citation of sources.